mzazon/awesome-cloud-projects/aws/content-delivery-cloudfront-waf/content-delivery-cloudfront-waf.md

    echo "✅ Geographic restrictions configured"
    ```

    Geographic restrictions are now active, automatically blocking requests from specified countries at the CloudFront edge locations.
-This provides an efficient way to implement location-based access controls without impacting performance for allowed regions.
+This provides an efficient way to implement location-based access controls without impacting performance for allowed regions, and can significantly reduce malicious traffic from known problematic regions.

 ## Validation & Testing